 Calculating calories burned

 Let's shift focus a little to calorie burn.
 You may be wondering how many calories you're burning with your daily step count.
-We use METS (metabolic equivalents) data from the Compendium of Physical Activities to calculate the number of calories burned during your walk or run.
+We use METS (metabolic equivalents) data from the Compendium of Physical Activities to calculate the number of calories you've burned on your walk or run.
 Your body is said to burn 3.5ml of oxygen per kilogram of bodyweight per minute when sitting still.
 Sitting still is given a MET value of 1.
 MET values then increase based upon the activity.

 Formula for calories burned per minute